C++ OpenMP

 2. Controlling the Number of Threads

-In priority order, lowest-precedence first:
+• Priority order, lowest-precedence first:

-1. Compile-time default (typically the number of online cores).
+1. Compile-time default (typically # online cores).

-2. Environment variable: OMP_NUM_THREADS=4 ./app.
+2. Env var: OMP_NUM_THREADS=4 ./app.

 3. Runtime call: omp_set_num_threads(4);.